seantis/suitable/README.rst

 * Mitogen 0.2.6+ (currently incompatible with Ansible 2.8)

 Support for older releases is kept only if possible.
-New Ansible releases are favored over old ones.s
+New Ansible releases are favored over old ones.

 Run Tests
 ---------